We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Risk factors for DVT can include being overweight, being older, and smoking.
-People who lead sedentary lifestyles may also experience DVT.
+Risk factors for DVT can include carrying excess weight, being older, and smoking.
+People who lead sedentary lives may also be likely to experience DVT.

 DVT needs medication and care, as it can become more serious if the clot breaks loose into the bloodstream.

-It is always a good idea to be sure the muscles around the knee, especially the quads, calves, and hamstrings are stretched properly.
-This may not protect against some of the traumatic causes of knee pain, but it could help the muscles respond better to activity, every day or otherwise.
+It is always a good idea to be sure that the muscles around the knee — especially the quads, calves, and hamstrings — are stretched properly.
+This may not protect against some of the traumatic causes of knee pain, but it could help the muscles respond better to activity.

-In some cases, doctors may recommend steroid injections to reduce symptoms.
+In some cases, a doctor may recommend steroid injections to reduce symptoms.

-Pain at the back of the knee may sometimes be a sign of a serious issue.
-Anyone experiencing severe symptoms or symptoms that last for more than a few days should have their injury checked by a doctor.
+Pain at the back of the knee may sometimes be a symptom of a serious issue.
+Anyone who is experiencing severe symptoms or symptoms that last for longer than a few days should contact a doctor.

-Following a doctor’s treatment plan may give the injury the best chance to heal correctly and avoid any complications.
+Following a doctor’s treatment plan may give the injury the best chance to heal correctly and prevent any complications.